jcoronel25/search-suggest/README.md

 ## Stakeholders
 1. Product Team: This team has requested the ability to provide a user with suggested movies when the user is not able to find the specific movie they want to watch.
-2. Customer Service Team: This team expects that the new feature will reduce the number of user complains about the movies not being available on their library.
+2. Customer Service Team: This team expects that the new feature will reduce the number of user complaints about the movies not being available on their library.

 ## Success Metrics
 * The number of user complaints related to a movie not being available should show statistically significant decreases after the feature is implemented.
-* The number of people that watch a recommended movie should increase while the number of user complaints decreases.
+* The number of people who watch a recommended movie should increase while the number of user complaints decreases.

 ## Part 1 directory:
-* The approach to the development of version 1 of the algorithm has been detailed in the notebooks files located in the “Part 1” subdirectory.
+* The approach to the development of version 1 of the algorithm has been detailed in the notebook files located in the “Part 1” subdirectory.
-* To run the notebook found in the Part 1 follow these instruction:
+* To run the notebook found in the Part 1 follow these instructions:
     * Navigate to the "part_1" folder of the directory.
     * Run this code if you do not have conda installed in your machine.
     ```text